What are the most important things to know about cabotegravir?

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Cabotegravir may affect the way other medicines or products work, and other medicines or products may affect how cabotegravir works.
-Taking cabotegravir together with certain medicines or products may cause serious side effects.
+Using cabotegravir together with certain medicines or products may cause serious side effects.

-How should I take cabotegravir?
+How should I use cabotegravir?

 What should I do if I forget a dose?

-If you miss aof cabotegravir, take the missed dose as soon as you remember it.
+If you miss aof oral cabotegravir, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.